isambard-sc/brics_jupyterhub_envs/README.md

   ```

 > [!NOTE]
-> Running `podman kube play` with a manifest YAML with a `Secret` creates a volume with the same name as the secret.
+> Running `podman kube play` with a manifest YAML containing a `Secret` creates a volume with the same name as the secret.
 To completely remove a secret, the corresponding volume should also be removed using `podman volume rm`.